destructo570/Sushi-Unofficial-MyAnimeList-Client-Landing-Page/README.md

 ## Sushi is an unofficial myanimelist client for android.
 Enjoy your favourite anime website on your android devices.

 ## Features
--Clean, simple and easy to user user inteface.
+- Clean, simple and easy to user user inteface.
--Explore myanimelist search your favorite manga/anime -Track yout anime/manga progress
+- Explore myanimelist search your favorite manga/anime
+- Track yout anime/manga progress
--Update your anime/manga progress
+- Update your anime/manga progress
--See your profile and anime stats
+- See your profile and anime stats
--NSFW filter
+- NSFW filter
--Anime Schedule
+- Anime Schedule
--Browse Top anime/manga, Seasonal, Currently airing and more!
+- Browse Top anime/manga, Seasonal, Currently airing and more!
--See characters, videos.
+- See characters, videos.
--Dark and Amoled themes
+- Dark and Amoled themes

 ## **Upcoming features**
--New themes
+- New themes
--Read reviews in app
+- Read reviews in app
--Staff/Person info/details view
+- Staff/Person info/details view

 ## **Screenshots**